 The transportation system for each alternative is associated with the alternative's land development pattern, described previously in the chapter.
 Maps and tables in this section present the existing transportation system and the different transportation elements included in the Trend and Alternative Plans I and II.
-The existing public transit system is shown on Map 3.13 and the alternative public transit systems shown on Maps 3.14 through 3.16.
-A comparison of the amount of service provided by the existing and alternative public transit systems is presented in Table 3.11, while the span of service hours and frequencies are presented in Tables 3.12 and 3.13, respectively.
-The existing bicycle and pedestrian network is shown on Map 3.17 and the alternative bicycle and pedestrian networks are shown on Maps 3.18 and 3.19.
-A comparison of the existing and alternative bicycle and pedestrian networks is presented in Table 3.14.
-Alternative arterial street and highway systems are shown on Maps 3.20 through 3.22.
-A comparison of the existing and alternative arterial street and highway systems is presented in Table 3.15.
+The existing public transit system is shown on Map 3.13 and the alternative public transit systems are shown on Maps 3.14 through 3.16.
+A comparison of the amount of service provided by the existing and alternative public transit systems is presented in Table 3.11, and the span of service hours and frequencies are presented in Table 3.12.
+The existing bicycle network is shown on Map 3.17 and the alternative bicycle networks are